douglascayers/sfdc-convert-documents-to-files/README.md

 If you cannot switch to Classic, make sure this feature has not been hidden from your user.
 [Hide Option to Switch to Salesforce Classic](https://releasenotes.docs.salesforce.com/en-us/summer17/release-notes/rn_general_lex_hide_switcher.htm)

+Documents whose file size is 0 bytes are not converted, unless their type is URL (aka, bookmarks).

 Documentation and Discussion
 --------------------------